stargate-system/stargate-js-mono/README.md

 4. Run "npm build"

 - To start local server - "npm run start:server" (available on localhost:8080)
-- To start development server for frontend - "npm run dev" (available on localhost:3000)
+- To start development server for User Interface - "npm run dev" (available on localhost:3000)

+Check scripts in package.json for more.

 ### CreateStandaloneApps.js
 Optionally, CreateStandaloneApps.js helper can be used.